abhatnagar189/Match3/README.md

 ## Attribution

-This project was adapted from a tutorial by [Erik Yuzwa](https://github.com/erikyuzwa/raylib-2d-ascii-match-3), originally published via FreeCodeCamp.
+This project was adapted from a tutorial by [Erik Yuzwa](https://github.com/erikyuzwa/raylib-2d-ascii-match-3) and published via FreeCodeCamp.

 Licensed under the [MIT License](LICENSE).